 Dr. Ramirez joined the staff of Clear Lake Regional Medical Center in January 1996.
 He received his medical degree from Ponce School of Medicine in Ponce, Puerto Rico in 1990 and a Bachelor of Science degree from the University of Puerto Rico in 1986 and completed his Residency in Internal Medicine at Yale University/Norwalk Hospital.
 Dr. Ramirez is a member of the EmCare Hospitalist Group.
 Dr. Ramirez and his wife Sigrid reside in Friendswood with their two children.

-Dr. Rungta currently serves as Vice President of the Medical Staff and Chief of Staff of Clear Lake Regional Medical Center.
+Dr. Rungta currently serves as vice president of the Medical Staff and Chief of Staff of Clear Lake Regional Medical Center.
 He joined the Medical Staff of Clear Lake Regional Medical Center in 2004 and is Board Certified in Gastroenterology.
 Dr. Rungta is in practice at Bay Area Gastroenterology, PA, in Webster.
 He completed his Gastroenterology Fellowship Training at Baylor College of Medicine and Internal Medicine Residency Training at University of Texas Medical Branch.
-Dr. Rungta received his Doctor of Medicine from the University of Medicine and Dentistry of New Jersey.
-He also completed a combined BS/MD Program and Bachelor of Science in Engineering Science (Magna Cum Laude) from the New Jersey Institute of Technology.
+Dr. Rungta received his doctor of Medicine from the University of Medicine and Dentistry of New Jersey.
+He also completed a combined BS/M.D.
+Program and Bachelor of Science in Engineering Science (Magna Cum Laude) from the New Jersey Institute of Technology.
 Dr. Rungta and his wife, Manju, have three children and reside in Bellaire.

 Kay received her Bachelor of Science in education in Missouri and has taught school in Missouri and Texas.
 She was a classroom teacher in Alvin and Santa Fe before retiring from teaching in the Texas City ISD.
 She has been a resident of Santa Fe since 1988.
 Kay, a mother and grandmother, is involved in numerous civic activities and is a hospice volunteer.
 She resides in Santa Fe with her husband, Ralph, who is currently mayor of the City of Santa Fe.

-Maura Walsh, President – HCA Gulf Coast Division
+Troy A. Villarreal, President, HCA Gulf Coast Division